kb0800/monitor/README.md

 Instruction
 -----------

+Database setup:
++ Modify the `db_user.cfg.sample` script.
+Change the credentials to your own DB's login info.

 On command prompt, simply type `python daemon.py PATH/TO/YOUR/TESTS` to begin monitoring the APIs
 + $ `python daemon.py sample/`

-If you want to do unittest to a particular test case, run nosetests instead (You need to have nose installed).
+If you want to run unittest on a particular test case, run nosetests instead (You need to have nose installed).
 + $ `nosetests sample/test_test.py`

++ You are welcome to modify the files in this repository to best suit your needs.